Skip to Content

 Death in Paradise in Guadeloupe

-So there’s not a lot of tourism around Death in Paradise and its filming locations in Guadeloupe – other than an occasional cruise tour group – which makes it feel even more like you’re discovering the real-life Saint Marie island… and hopefully living to tell the tale.
+So there’s not a lot of tourism around Death in Paradise and its filming locations in Guadeloupe – other than a few cruise tour groups – which makes it feel even more like you’re discovering the real-life Saint Marie island… and hopefully living to tell the tale.

 Death in Paradise location map